Literature

 literature

-much at first.
-Its mass production and the interchangeability of
+print finally brought about, mass production and interchangeability of

-parts furthered technology more than reading habits.
-But about a
+parts, were advances in technology more than in reading habits.

-manuscript to print in the sixteenth century.
-It may be that yet
+manuscript to print.
+That was in the sixteenth century.
+It may be that in our own day yet

 a third major shift, that from print to